ferfalcon/todo-app/README.md

 ### What I learned

-If you bootstrap your Fastify app with Fastify-CLI, you get this for free!.
+If you bootstrap your Fastify app with Fastify-CLI, you get this for free!
 Plugins and routes are autoloaded.

 ```ts